Azure Verified Modules

 • Z == Patch Version

-Initially modules should be released as version 0.1.0 and incremented via Minor and Patch versions only until the module owner is happy the module has been “road tested” and is now stable enough for it’s first Major release of version 1.0.0.
+• Initially modules MUST be released as version 0.1.0 and incremented via Minor and Patch versions only until the AVM Core Team are confident the AVM specifications are mature enough and appropriate CI test coverage is in place, plus the module owner is happy the module has been “road tested” and is now stable enough for its first Major release of version 1.0.0.

 Releasing as version 0.1.0 initially and only incrementing Minor and Patch versions allows the module owner to make breaking changes more easily and frequently as it’s still not an official Major/Stable release. 👍